renaudcerrato/renaudcerrato.github.io/_drafts/2016-05-21-build-your-homemade-router-part1.md

 ![mPCIe extender](/static/img/airetos-small.jpg)
 ![mPCIe port](/static/img/mpci.jpg)

-Then, fix the mini-PCIe card to the chassis using some double sided tape:
+I choosed a 20cm FFC cable (included) to connect both sides of the adapter and fixed the mini-PCIe side to the chassis using some double sided tape:

 ![mPCIe port](/static/img/mpci2.jpg)

-That mini-ITX case comes with 3 (perfectly sized) pre-cut holes for your antenna needs ; here's the final result:
+Since that mini-ITX case comes with 3 (perfectly sized) pre-cut holes for your antenna needs, I won't go into details about them.

+Here's the final result:

 ![](/static/img/case1.jpg)

 ![](/static/img/case2.jpg)